My Baby and Me

 The project will be located on Blackbird Leys Estate in Oxford.
 For Blackbird Leys and Northfield Brook wards of Oxford, the English Indices of Deprivations show these wards as the most deprived in Oxford and in the 20% most deprived in England.
 In one LSOA 42% of the children live below the poverty line.

 The project will support pregnant women who are considered to be vulnerable and their partners.
-This vulnerability may be related to issues such as traumatic labour and delivery, domestic violence, drug and alcohol abuse, child abuse, prior termination or loss of a baby, prior removal of a baby into care and post-natal depression.
+This vulnerability may be related to issues such as traumatic labour and delivery, domestic violence, drug and alcohol abuse, child abuse, prior termination or loss of a baby, prior removal of a baby into care, mental health problems and post-natal depression.

 OXPIP has 20 years’ experience and is recognised nationally as a leader in the area of parent-infant therapy.
 Our clinical team are specialists; we offer training and consultancy and work to promote the importance of very early intervention within policy and practice.
 In 2016-17, 90% of our clients saw a direct improvement in the quality of their early parent infant relationship and 70% saw a reduction in maternal anxiety and depression.